DeveloperNate/Javascript-Speech-to-Text-Converter/README.md

 <h1> Creating a Speech to Text Converter Website</h1>

 This is the documentation on how I create a basic tool that can convert speech to text.
+The final website can be seen in the file "tool.html".
 The basic feature of the website are below :

 <ul>
   <li>The user is able to turn the tool on or off </li>